 What’s the secret, boss?

 Things are no different today.
-Isn’t it true that we’ve all got difficult issues of one kind or another?
+Isn’t it true that we’ve all suffered difficult issues at one time or another?
 It’s not hard to fall into a funk when things go wrong.
 Don’t do it!
 Come on in and bask in the easy elegance of ballroom dancing.
 And, if you choose a studio that does theme parties, all the better.
-Read Dance Safari’s post, “Theme Parties by the Decade for Ballroom Dancers” for some ideas.
+Here’s the Dance Safari post, “Theme Parties by the Decade for Ballroom Dancers“.